gabbyvb/Final_Project/README.md

 I made a huge mistake.
 I was using a classifier when I should have been using regression.
 I made the necessary changes to the RandomForrestRegressor and was able to achieve a higher accuracy!

-The current accuracy score for the RFR model is ~35.0%
+The current accuracy score for the RFR model is ~35.0% The current accuracy score for the LR model is ~14.0%

+The type of models used was RandomForrestRegression and LinearRegression.

 ## Dashboard